List of Hong Kong national security cases: Returning Valiant (5 May 2021)

 On 5 May 2021, four students (Lai Chun-hei, Yuen Ka-him, Chan Ching-hing, Choi Wing-kit) were reportedly arrested on location after sneaking into Po Leung Kuk Laws Foundation College, a secondary school in Tseung Kwan O. Police, during the search, discovered some belonged to Returning Valiant and had hid independence slogans at home, including former spokesman Yuen Ka-him.
 All were charged with housebreaking later and bailed out.
 The NSD arrested a total of seven individuals on 5 and 6 May, five were accused of subversion but were not indicted.

 On 5 July 2021, nine members of Returning Valiant were arrested for alleged terrorist activities, six of whom were secondary school students.
 The NSD said the arrested had attempted to plant car bombs, attack cross-harbour tunnels, railways, court buildings, and public facilities across the city, using TATP; in a raid at a hostel in Tsim Sha Tsui, police had confiscated laboratory equipment for making that highly explosive substance.
 Three (Ho Yu-wang, Alexander Au Man, Chan Cheuk-hin) were charged, brought to court, and denied bail on 7 July.
 Others were granted bail by police.
 Five more were arrested on 12 July, and three (Kwok Man-hei, Chan Hoi-leung, Law Kai-wing) were charged on 14 July; they were remanded in custody, with their trial adjourned to 1 September.
-One more person (So Wing-ching) was charged with terrorist activities on 1 September.
+One more person (Su Wing-ching) was charged with terrorist activities on 1 September.

 On 28 September 2021, seven were arrested by the NSD and charged with conspiracy to incite subversion of state power.
 At least 22 arrests had been made in relation to the case by the end of 2021.
 In late December 2021, Tseung Chau was granted bail under a list of conditions.

 All seven pleaded guilty to subversion, including four minors.
 On 8 October 2022, five were sentenced to time in a training centre, where the period of detention ranges from six months to three years, making the four minors the first ones sentenced under the national security law.